devRant-Community/Community-Programming-Book/book/languages/perl/intro.md

 Perl is bundled with various Linux distros and other UNIX-like systems.
 You can install it on Windows (R).

 Perl is interpreted.
 This can be either an advantage or disadvantage, depending on your needs.
-For example, Perl has a short development cycle compared to compiled languages, but it will never reach their efficency.
+For example, Perl has a short development cycle compared to compiled languages, but it will never reach their efficiency.

 Perl is written to be practical.
 This means that it's complete, easy to use and relatively efficient.